Savor our FTC disclosure's epic tale here. The following article was last updated on Dec 3, 2025 ...

 In our house, the sacrificial "meh, whatever" ride is an '88 Honda Hawk GT which, as you might've guessed, I just rode before outlining this article.
 A brief fluke in our January temps offered up three successive days of 40, then 45 and today 50 degrees with sparse rain.
 Roads rinsed, carburetors newly re-jetted and an aftermarket exhaust in place, I geared up before easing through every slick/slimy corner between our house and the Fort Sheridan Starbucks.

-What Salt Does To Your Motorcycle
+What Road Salt Does To Your Motorcycle

 Salt is mean to your entire frickin' bike.

-First off, it accelerates oxidation (rust) many times over.
+First, it accelerates oxidation (rust) many times over.
 Despite winter's stereotypically dry air, salt extracts whatever moisture it can from wherever it can so if it's jacketing your bike's metallurgy, well ... you can predict the rest.
 Aluminum isn't Switzerland, either.
 While it does fight off the better known issues of iron and steel, repeat exposure to salt, water and road spray cause it to become discolored ("Well, so what?") and brittle, sometimes dangerously so ("Oh.
 Right.")

 Then there's the matter of our precious plastics.

-On my Hawk, they're painted a custom, pseudo-matched electric blue.
+On my Hawk, I painted them a custom, pseudo-matched electric blue.
 Should I completely abandon all effort to save this beautifully reflective speckle work, it too will (say it with me) oxidize.
 Paint behaves similarly to metal in that colors fade and surfaces crack until the return of any vanity-driven pride requires a reach for that wallet.
 Compound this with sharpened, marble-size chunks of reject table seasoning deflecting off those polymers that give our motorcycles their character and we arrive at lose-lose.
 Salt bad!

 Save Your Motorcycle From Winter Road Salt Corrosion (Step "Z")

-Rinse your motorcycle thoroughly in all locations with scrutiny.
-Hot water (as hot as possible but bare-hand-friendly, not boiling) is our ally in this scenario as it dissolves caked on grit, sometimes with gusto.
+Rinse your motorcycle thoroughly, in all locations, with scrutiny.
+Hot water (as hot as possible but bare-hand-friendly, not boiling) is our ally in this scenario, as it dissolves caked-on grit, sometimes with gusto.
 If you're outside and have constant access to this bucket bath, splashing it over the bike with a large cup or handheld electric water sprayer is the way to go.
 Have a large towel on standby so that you can wipe away any excess afterward.
 Don't forget the undercarriage!

 Also, don't "blast" water at anything and "think like tires" in terms of where hidden road spray may have found its mark.
 Hard to reach areas are just as suspect.
-For that, we look to the soft-bristle grunge brush.
+For that, we look to the soft-bristled grunge brush.
 Soak/spray, scrub, rinse and repeat as needed.
 There's also plenty of opportunity to watch for both maintenance and wish list upgrades ;-)

-You may have noticed with the aforementioned bucket "O" hotness that I didn't mention soap.
+You may have noticed, with the aforementioned bucket "O" hotness, that I didn't mention soap.
 Okay, yes ... you could up the process to warp factor "suds" and hot-rinse after the fact but I personally prefer the post-rinse, chem-bath quickie.
 Spray cleaner/degreaser for non-painted metals (mind the gaskets), WD-40 for painted metals and plastic cleaner for ... duh.

-Expanding slightly as it cures, ACF-50 creeps into the very same hard to reach nooks and crannies that prove difficult to rinse, making it less likely that we'll have to.
+Expanding slightly as it cures, ACF-50 creeps into the very same hard-to-reach nooks and crannies that prove difficult to rinse, making it less likely that we'll have to.
 The product is safe for use anywhere but the brakes and human contact points (pegs/seat/grips), meaning each of our metals, rubbers and plastics can receive a coat without worry.
-I'm considering just filling our neighbors inflatable pool with the stuff before bagging my brakes and going for a little "winter dip".
+I'm considering just filling our neighbor's inflatable pool with the stuff before bagging my brakes and going for a little "winter dip."

 It's not flammable, either so the motor would appear to be fair game ...

-Adding extra shell materials to your bike, meaning less-important, semi-disposable parts is a worthwhile option as well.
+Adding extra shell materials to your bike, meaning less-important, semi-disposable parts, is a worthwhile option as well.
 Hand guards, mesh screens and fork boots are all examples of quick-attach features that make cleaning and treatment less of a chore.
 Seek out weak spots, hidden or otherwise and consider what simple, problem-solving installs apply.

 Second Step Last (Smacks Forehead)